grafana/metrictank/docs/quick-start-docker-cluster.md

 This stack has some unique properties not found in the standard stack, such as multiple data sources to choose from including, but not limited to:
 * monitoring and prometheus for data about the stack
-* metrictank to see data in metrictank
+* metrictank to see data in Grafana Metrictank
-* graphite to see data in metrictank via graphite
+* graphite to see data in Grafana Metrictank via Graphite

 When using [fakemetrics](https://github.com/raintank/fakemetrics) to generate data you should now use kafka
 * `fakemetrics feed --kafka-mdm-addr localhost:9092`